It’s boom or bust in a very brief sales window.

-Reasons why flash sales fail (and how to avoid it)
+Reasons why flash sales fail

 It’s not uncommon for flash deal customers to complain of waiting several weeks to receive merchandise that arrives in multiple installments.

 Customer perception is shaped not only before and during the sale but also by what happens after a purchase is made.
 Shipping flash-sale items quickly is paramount.
-Nearly 40% of consumers expect their orders to arrive in two days, and 18% will pay more for next-day shipping.

 Make your flash deal stand out by offering free shipping.
 Not only can doing so help you differentiate your brand and better compete with Amazon, but free shipping can also increase your average order value (AOV).
-Research also found that 72% of consumers cite free shipping as their top reason to shop online.

-Forty-five percent of items sell out faster than expected.
 One way to really disappoint customers is to build excitement, use scarcity to drive them onsite, and then tell them the item they want is out of stock.